-So, after the end of his indentures of apprenticeship, and serving another year of two for "meat and fee" (i.e. board plus a wage) he came along then for the second degree.
-He was "put to his knees and took the oath anew."
+So, after the end of his indentures of apprenticeship, and serving another year or two for 'meat and fee', (ie board plus a wage) he came along then for the second degree.
+He was 'put to his knees and took the oath anew'.
 It was the same oath that he had taken as an apprentice, omitting only three words.
 Then he was taken out of the lodge by the youngest master, and there he was taught the signs, posture and words of entry (we still do not know what they were).
-He came back and he gave what is called the "master sign", but it is not described, so I cannot tell you about it.
+He came back and he gave what is called the 'master sign', but it is not described, so I cannot tell you about it.
 Then he was brought up for the entrusting.
-And now, the youngest master, the chap who had taken him outside, whispered the word to his neighbour, each in turn passing it all round the lodge, until it came to the Master, and the five points of fellowship almost word for word as we have them today, gave the word to the candidate.
-The five points in those days - foot to foot, knee to knee, heart to heart, hand to hand, ear to ear - that is near enough to yours and mine, but that is how it was at its first appearance.
-No Hiramic legend and no frills; only the F.P.O.F. and a word.
+And now, the youngest master, the chap who had taken him outside, whispered the word to his neighbor, each in turn passing it all round the lodge, until it came to the Master, and the Master, on the five points of fellowship second degree, Brethren gave the word to the candidate.
+The five points in those days foot to foot, knee to knee, heart to heart, hand to hand, ear to ear, that is how it was at its first appearance.
+No Hiramic legend and no frills only the FPOF and a word.
 But in this document the word is not mentioned.
 It appears very soon afterwards and I will deal with that later.

 There were only two test questions for a fellowcraft degree, and that was the lot.
-Two degrees, beautifully described, not only in this document but in two other sister texts, the Chetwode Crawley Manuscript, dated about 1700 and the Kevan Manuscript, quite recently discovered, dated about 1714.
-Three marvelous documents, all from the south of Scotland, all telling exactly the same story - wonderful materials, if we dare to trust them.
-But, I am sorry to tell you brethren that we, as scientists in masonry, dare not trust them, because they were written in violation of an oath.
+Two degrees, beautifully described, not only in this document but in two other sister texts, the Chetwode Crawley MS, dated about 1700 and the Kevan MS, quite recently discovered, dated about 1714.
+Three marvelous documents, all from the south of Scotland, all telling exactly the same story wonderful materials, if we dare to trust them.
+But, I am sorry to tell you Brethren that we, as scientists in masonry, dare not trust them, because they were written in violation of an oath.
 To put it at its simplest, the more they tell us the less they are to be trusted, unless, by some fluke or by some miracle, we can prove, as we must do, that these documents were actually used in a lodge; otherwise they are worthless.
-In this, case, by a very happy fluke, we have got the proof and it makes a lovely story.
+In this case, by a very happy fluke, we have got the proof and it makes a lovely story.
 That is what you are going to get now.